Kuadrant/kuadrant-operator/doc/user-guides/multi-cluster.md

 **Developer**

-We will walk through how you can use the kuadrant OAS extensions and CLI to generate a `HTTPRoute` for your API and add both Auth and Rate Limiting to your API.
+We will walk through how you can use the kuadrant OAS extensions and CLI to generate a `HTTPRoute` for your API and add specific Auth and Rate Limiting requirements to your API.

 ## Platform Engineer